The Modern Pantry | Grandpa Chef’s Healthy Beef Stew Guide

 The Urban Pantry: Essential Ingredients for Modern Needs

-I keep my shelves stocked with the right tools to ensure a perfect Gluten-free beef stew thickening every time I start a new pot.
-My urban pantry is small: but it is filled with high quality basics that save me time and protect my heart.
+I keep my shelves stocked with the right staples for Gluten-free beef stew thickening to ensure a perfect, velvety texture every time I start a new pot.
+My urban pantry is small, but it is filled with high-quality basics that save me time and protect my heart.

 Building a Stock of Clean Broths and Basics

 I keep jars of organic bone broth ready for busy city nights when I need to cook fast.
-My Healthy Beef Stew Guide suggests checking labels for hidden sugars to keep your gut healthy.
+I always suggest checking labels for hidden sugars to keep your gut healthy.
 I can smell the difference between real broth and salty water the moment the heat touches the pot.

 Close-up of bone broth jar and dried mushrooms for a nutrient-dense beef stew.